 I also made some predictions for scoring in the High-Power categories in the W/VE/XE and super-regions.
-The first set was with respect to the average scores of the Top 5 finishers in the four different categories.
-My predictions were a bit less precise here than with participation.
-Boldly I stated "Top stations should see scores double or triple over 2010".
-Again, Ι managed to understate what top operators and stations were able to accomplish.
-In W/VE/XE the four High-Power categories had their Top 5 scores increase by an average of 311%, so a bit more by an average of 311%, so a bit more than triple.
+The first set was with respect to the average scores of the Top 5 finishers in the four than 2010".
+Again, managed operators accomplish. by an average of 311%, so a bit more than triple.
 The Mixed-Mode categories saw the biggest increases both almost quadrupling their 2010 scores.
 The single mode categories saw their top scores increase by a little more than 200%.
 DX stations did even better.
 The four High-Power categories had their Top 5 scores increase by an average of 360%, well more than triple.
 Almost quadruple!.
 The Phone-Only folks really raised their game though.
 The Top 5 increased their scored by over 500% from 2010.
 Well done!
 Though you messed up my predictions.